 The Noirwich Crime Writing Festival is the region’s largest annual celebration of crime writing and one of the fastest-growing literary festivals in the UK.

 Noirwich is about the reading and the writing of crime fiction.
 We explore how the genre works and where it is going, thanks to our unique connection with the University of East Anglia's creative writing department.
-Our crime writing workshops provide attendees with the opportunity to enhance their own skills.

-However, Norwich is still the perfect destination for a weekend getaway!
+Norwich is the perfect destination for a weekend getaway!
 It is a compact Medieval city built on a river, running over with stories.
 Small enough to walk around on foot, while still offering the vibrancy and variety of a large metropolitan city.

 From the winding Tudor streets of Elm Hill, to the peaceful Cathedral Close and through to the bustling Market, alive with bright colours and delicious smells, this vibrant and beautiful city is the beating heart of the east of England.
 Whether you're travelling hundreds of miles to be with us or are just around the corner, Norwich is a city where there is always another secret to uncover.More details ⟶